Request Senior Care

 Planning ahead by exploring living arrangements and care for your parent or loved one with Alzheimer's is critical when it comes time to making the right decision.
-When finding the best care becomes urgent or a crisis, you are more likely to be forced in to finding a "quick fix", resulting in a choice that doesn't solve long-term needs.
+When finding the best care becomes urgent or a crisis, you are more likely to be forced into finding a "quick fix", resulting in a choice that doesn't solve long-term needs.
 Caring for a parent with Alzheimer's is an extremely challenging experience for families.
 There is no standard answer for "What type of care is best?"
 The philosophy and appropriate level of care, preferred location, and budget all need to be considered.
-This overview of Alzheimer's care options (that I will individually go in to more depth later), offers some pros and cons of each to bear in mind when deciding what's best for your situation.
+This overview of Alzheimer's care options presents some pros and cons of each to bear in mind when deciding what's best for your situation.

 Assisted Living is probably the most popular choice of residential care for many seniors including those with Alzheimer's.
 Facilities typically offer personal care assistance, supportive services such as housekeeping and transportation.
 This housing is ideal for those in early to middle stages of Alzheimer's, as your parent is able to live fairly independently among their peers.
 Trained staff along with specialized Alzheimer wings and dementia programs in many facilities can move this option to the top of your list.
 The benefit of maintaining independence for a certain period of time can outweigh the disadvantage of having to relocate to a skilled care facility later on during illness.